 Use Fresh Gasoline in a Troy-Bilt Mower

 Running gasoline that has been sitting around for a while can cause clogging and run ability problems in your lawn mower.
-Gas stays at its best for about 30 days before it begins to breakdown and become less efficient.
+Gas stays at its best for about 30 days before it begins to break down and become less efficient.

 FIX: Drain and flush the fuel tank.
 Add fresh fuel that includes a fuel additive to stabilize and clean your fuel system like Sea Foam.
 Read more about the advantages of using Sea Foam Motor Treatment in your Troy-Bilt.

-Bad Spark Plug or Loose Connection on Troy-Bilt Mower
+3. Bad Spark Plug or Loose Connection

 FIX: Remove your spark plug and inspect it for signs of carbon buildup or a cracked porcelain insulator.
 Replace with a new spark plug(s).
 Make sure they are correctly gapped and the spark plug wires are secure.

 It is essential to have air for your Troy-Bilt mower to start.
-Your mower uses an air filter to keep the outdoor elements like dirt and grass clippings from entering the engine.
+Your mower uses an air filter to keep outdoor elements like dirt and grass clippings from entering the engine.

-FIX: Remove your air filter from the air filter housing to check for dirt build up.
+FIX: Remove your paper air filter from the air filter housing to check for dirt buildup.
 Clean a paper air filter by tapping it against a hard surface to knock as much dirt out as you can.

 If your Troy-Bilt mower uses a foam filter, you’ll want to replace it with a new filter if it is brittle, torn or has brown spots on it.
-To clean your foam filter, wash it with a mild dish soap to remove as much dirt and oil as you can get out of the filter.
+To clean your foam filter, wash it with mild dish soap to remove as much dirt and oil as you can get out of the filter.

-Troy-Bilt Fuel Pump is Bad
+5. Fuel Pump is Bad

 Old gas sitting in the fuel pump can degrade the plastic and components of the pump over time.
 It may begin leaking at the seams or damage the internal components.

-Verify you have flow to the fuel pump by using the shut-off valve or clamps to start and stop fuel flow.
+Verify you have a flow to the fuel pump by using the shut-off valve or clamps to start and stop fuel flow.
 Check for fuel flow from the fuel line that attaches to the inlet port of the fuel pump.

 Do this by disconnecting the fuel hose from the carburetor and placing it in a container.
 Start your mower and watch the hose for a constant or pulsating fuel flow.

 FIX: Replace your fuel pump if you are not receiving a constant or pulsating flow out of the pump.

-Plugged Fuel Filter in Troy-Bilt Mower
+6. Plugged Fuel Filter

 I replace my fuel filter at least once a year to make sure I’m running a good filter.
 I know the bigger problems that can happen when my fuel filter doesn’t filter correctly.